Monday, December 15, 2008

 Now, on to the next.

 Like the entries in the first book, this one will also be written in blog form.
 It will be a continuation of this blog on vengeance, violence and nonviolence.
 This time, we will try to analyze vengeance and violence in all its forms -- in all its subtleties.
-It will be tentatively titled, "DIversity, The Freedom to Be Free".
+It will be tentatively titled, "Beyond Mere Survival: The Instinct of Nonviolence".

 Among other subjects, we will tackle the themes on possession, imposition, laws, war, suffering, sacrifice, criticism, self-criticism, freedom of choice, tolerance, receiving, giving, forgiving, reconciliation, meaning, humility, cultural diversity, individual diversity, "letting go", and for some reason, I would like to include the theme of aesthetics.